 Airlines usually limit the age to those under the age of two, but some only allow babies under 12 months to use the airplane bassinets.
 Plus, many airlines give priority to the youngest and smallest infants if they have too many requests.

-How Much Do Bassinets on Airplanes Cost?
+How Much Do Airplane Bassinets Cost?

 It depends on the airline.
-Most airlines offer the bassinets free of charge but you have to pay for to reserve and upgrade to the bulkhead seat.
+Most airlines offer the bassinets free of charge but you have to pay to reserve and upgrade to the bulkhead seat.

 Even if you are flying with a lap infant, international flight tickets for an infant can cost a percentage of an adult fare.

-Pros and Cons of Airplane Bassinets
+Pros and Cons of Using an Airplane Bassinet

 If you’re having trouble deciding whether or not to use a bassinet in flight, it might help to run down the pros and cons of airline bassinets.
 The most obvious benefit of using bassinets on airplanes is that you and your baby have room to stretch out on a long flight.

-- It’s cheaper than paying for another seat and using your child’s car seat on the flight.
+It’s cheaper than paying for another seat and using your child’s car seat on the flight.

-- You don’t have to carry as many things onto the plane and worry about whether or not your car seat fits.
+You don’t have to carry as many things onto the plane and worry about whether or not your car seat fits.

-- You can use a CoziGo Bassinet cover to block stimulation on the plane and help your baby sleep better.
+You can use a CoziGo Bassinet cover to block stimulation on the plane and help your baby sleep better.

-- It’s easier for you to eat when you have hands free!
+It’s easier for you to eat when you have hands free!

 There are some drawbacks to traveling light and using the airplane cots, since you’re basically still flying with a lap infant.

-- The airline doesn’t guarantee that you can get one, so you have to be prepared to have your baby on your lap the entire time.
+The airline doesn’t guarantee that you can get one, so you have to be prepared to have your baby on your lap the entire time.

-- They are always offered on a first-come-first-serve basis and often go to the youngest babies first.
+They are always offered on a first-come-first-serve basis and often go to the youngest babies first.

-- The airplane bassinet seats at the bulkhead row are close to bathrooms where people tend to congregate so it can be louder.
+The airplane bassinet seats at the bulkhead row are close to bathrooms where people tend to congregate so it can be louder.

-- You may have to wake your baby when there is turbulence and you have to remove your baby from the airplane bassinet.
+You may have to wake your baby when there is turbulence and you have to remove your baby from the airplane bassinet.

 Always remember that the bassinet for plane travel may not be the safest option for your infant.
 If your baby is large for their size, they may not fit safely inside the bassinet on a plane.